wasm-oj/compilet/README.md

 > You may need a `.env` file to set the environment variables.
 Check [the `.env.example` file](./.env.example) for more information.

 Both of the commands above will run the server on port `8000`, so you can access the server at `http://localhost:8000`.
-You can also change the port by setting the `ROCKET_PORT` environment variable.
+You can also change the port by setting the `PORT` environment variable.

 ## Endpoints